57uff3r/nodejs-vksdk/README.md

 Signature auth
 -------
-You need just your appID и appSecret.
+You need just your appID and appSecret.

 Token auth